 That means, not only is there now the opportunity to reach the engaged and digitally savvy shoppers who have increased their online spending, but there is also a completely new group of potential buyers out there.
 The problem is how do you best capture the opportunity to engage with them?

-Opportunity is knocking with D2C
+Opportunity is Knocking with D2C Sales Channels

 eCommerce is complex and constantly changing, making the competition for customers’ attention extremely difficult.
 In order to keep up, organizations need to make sure they’re optimizing every touchpoint along the buyer’s journey.
 For some organizations, this means adjusting channels and selling directly to their customers, or D2C.